 Douglas M. Gillard, DC: an Autobiography

 Unfortunately, I am one of the unlucky ones who has been plagued intermittent low back and leg pain for over 40 and 20 years, respectively.
-Although it was certainly livable for many years, a failed microdiscectomy in 2003, which left my sciatic nerve root damaged and wrapped in scar tissue, has greatly changed my life for the worse.
+Although it was certainly livable for many years, a failed microdiscectomy in 2003, which left my sciatic nerve root damaged and wrapped in scar tissue, has greatly changed my life and made me reinvent myself.

 My bad luck, however, is the reader's good fortune, for it has turned me into a "super geek" with regard to spine research.
 Specifically, I became obsessed with searching the medical literature databases for new breakthroughs in the treatment of chronic back and leg pain, epidural fibrosis, and failed surgery syndrome.
-And when I find important research findings, I posted here at ChiroGeek.com and/or on my youtube channel.
+When I find important researc , I post it here at ChiroGeek.com and/or on my youtube channel.

 How It All Started